About UsPatient CareHeart information CenterEducationResearchEmergency Services

 Echocardiography

 Echocardiography uses sound waves to produce an image of the heart and to see how it is functioning.
-Depending on the type of echocardiography test they use, doctors can learn about the size, shape, and movement of your heart muscle.
-This test can also show how the heart valves are working and how blood is flowing through your heart.
-Echocardiography can also give doctors information about your arteries.
+Depending on the type of echocardiography test they use, doctors can learn about the size, shape, and movement of your heart muscle, how the heart valves are working, how blood is flowing through your heart, and how your arteries are functioning.

 How does it work?

 Echocardiography uses high-frequency sound waves (also called ultrasound) that can provide a moving picture of your heart.
 The sound waves are sent through the body with a device called a transducer.
 The sound waves bounce off of the heart and return to the transducer as echoes.
-The echoes are converted into images on a television monitor to produce pictures of your heart.
+The echoes are converted into images on a television monitor to produce pictures of your heart in motion.

 • One-dimensional or M-mode echocardiography is one beam of ultrasound directed toward the heart.
 Doctors most often use M-mode echocardiography to see just the left side (or main pumping chamber) of your heart.